-Coronavirus - For the latest information on visiting arrangements, elective operations and outpatient appointment changes and what you need to do when attending appointments, and our 'thinking of you' letter service for inpatients please click here.
-This includes face masks for inpatients and COVID-19 swabbing for inpatients
+Coronavirus - For the latest information on visiting arrangements, elective operations and what you need to do when attending appointments click here.

 We want to make your stay in hospital as comfortable as possible.
 We aim to provide a quality of care we would want for ourselves, our family and our friends.

 Privacy and dignity

 We are committed to the delivery of high quality services, affording our patients the same privacy, dignity, respect and compassion that we would want for ourselves, our family and friends.
 Find out about patient privacy and dignity at our hospitals.